 However, if your dealings with a business are on a longer time scale, there are more likely to have been changes in the meantime, so previous experience loses relevance.
 Advice from others also loses its relevance; if you do not need to have your house re-roofed more than once in your lifetime your neighbour is not likely to need to either.

 Even restaurants; I eat out from time-to-time but tend to go around different ones, so I might not return to a particular restaurant for several months.
-By that time the menu, chef, waiters, owner and even the name can have changed, and the value of my previous personal experience is reset to zero.
+By that time the menu, chef, waiters, owner and even the name can have changed, and the value of my previous personal experience is set to zero.

 This article is not meant as an argument against the free market.
-It is meant to show that expecting the free market to work as it might among grocers in a small town is a fallacy.
-Mrs Thatcher never liked or understood large industries, especially technical industries and heavy industries.
+It is meant to show that expecting the free market always to work as it might among grocers in a small town is a fallacy.
+Mrs Thatcher never liked or understood large industries, especially technical and heavy industries.
 Her government started a process of fragmenting and privatising the nationalised industries, trying to make them analogous to a mass of "small grocers" and service providers, supposedly competing with each other.

 The result has been to move many of these industries abroad, or into foreign ownership on British soil.
 Rail freight for example was painstakingly (and at great cost) broken into small segments for privatisation, but these were almost all bought by a single company and re-combined.
-Now it is mostly owned by the nationalised German Railways (Deutch Bahn) - such irony, as Mrs Thatcher was so pro-British and pro-privatisation.
+Now it is mostly owned by the nationalised German Railways (Deutch Bahn) - ironic, as Mrs Thatcher was so pro-British and pro-privatisation.